-That settled any problems.
-We decided to hit the rock clubs.
-When David and Robby found out Tony was booking bands at the Starwood and Whiskey, as well as an assistant manager at the Troubadour, they were on instant suck-up.
-Tony called around and got the boys on the guest list.
-He arranged limo service for us seven straight boys.
+That settles any problems.
+We decide to hit the rock clubs.
+When David and Robby find out Tony is booking bands at the Starwood and Whiskey, as well as assistant manager at the Troubadour, they go into instant suck-up.
+Tony calls around and gets us on the guest list and arranges limo service for us seven straight boys.

 “Meet me back at the Troubadour after midnight.
 I have to work tonight,” Tony tells them.
 “Tommy can show you around.
 He performed here last summer.”

 With a limo arrival, we rush the door at the Starwood, ending up on the disco floor with no one dancing and everyone staring at us.

 “Fuck this,” David yells.
 “Where Eddie Nash?”
 Tony told David that Nash was the one to get him on the bill that night.

 Someone takes us upstairs.
 Through the VIP lounge to an office looking down at the stage, Nash sits with a similarly physiqued Mediterranean man discussing business.
 When he sees us standing at his door, he quickly closes an open safe.

 “Mr. Nash, I’m David Minehan, the guitarist and singer in The Neighborhoods.
 We’re house band at the Rat in Boston.
 We’re here for a funeral tomorrow.
 We’d like to play tonight, our only chance to perform in Hollywood during this visit.”

 “Well, we’re already fully booked.
 What makes you think you can just walk in and get on the bill?”